pbenner/gp.regression/README.md

 		       likelihood=new.likelihood("gamma", 1),
 		       link=new.link("logistic")))

-where the second Gaussian process uses a gamma likelihood model with a logistic link function.
+where the second Gaussian process uses a gamma likelihood model in combination with a logistic link function.